modern-hobbyist/modern-snippets/MeshBedLeveling/README.md

     ```
     G29 S1
     ```
-1. Set the printer to absolute positioning
+1. Set the printer to incremental positioning
+    1. This allows you to adjust the nozzle height incrementally rather than telling the nozzle an absolute height to jump to.
     ```
     G91
     ```